pocomane/brewed-in-the-apocalypse/bita.md

 action.
 However the protagonists may influence the outcome if the following moves are triggered.

-__Helping NPCs__ - When you help someone and you have to roll:
+__Help a NPC__ - When you help a NPC to accomplish an action, and you have to roll:

-- On success, that person is successful
+- On success, the NPC is successful.
-- On failure, that person fails.
-Only one character can help a NPCc, but other may help or hinder you
+- On failure, the NPC fails.
+Only one character can help a NPC, but other may help or hinder you.

-__Hindering NPCs__ - When you hinder someone and you have to roll:
+__Hinder a NPC__ - When you hinder a NPC to accomplish an action, you have to roll:

-- On success, that person fails
+- On success, the NPC fails.
-- On failure, that person is successful.
-Only one character can hinder a NPCc, but other may help or hinder you
+- On failure, the NPC is successful.
+Only one character can hinder a NPC, but other may help or hinder you.

 ```
 Scenarist - Nick understand what are you doing here, and escape from the front